 - Highest placement accuracy needed to ensure defined overhang

-- Stacked mounting (lasers to submount) requires different solder materials with their appropriate profiles
+- Stacked mounting (lasers to submount) requires different solder materials with appropriate profiles

 - Deformation of laser bar results in decreased emitting power (SMILE)